fwojcik/smhasher3/README.md

 Endianness support and terminology
 ----------------------------------

-One of the goals for SMHasher3 is full support of both big- and little-endian systems.
+One of the long-term goals for SMHasher3 is full support of both big- and little-endian systems.
 Currently this is, in some sense, a little bit more than half complete.
 Every hash implementation computes results for both endiannesses, regardless of system endianness.
 Most of the testing code is not yet endian-independent, however, and so test results will currently vary greatly depending on the system.

 For hash authors, this represents a tiny bit of extra work, but it can be put off until late in hash development, and is not very difficult to add.